mishael-o/Dapper.SimpleSqlBuilder/README.md

 ## Dependency Injection

 An alternative to using the static classes to access the simple builder and settings is via dependency injection.
-Use the dependency injection nuget package instead of the default package.
+Use the [Dapper.SimpleSqlBuilder.DependencyInjection](https://www.nuget.org/packages/Dapper.SimpleSqlBuilder.DependencyInjection) nuget package instead of the default package.
 The library supports the default dependency injection pattern in .Net Core.

 ```c#
 using Dapper.SimpleSqlBuilder.DependencyInjection;